myoluk/image-encryption/README.md

 - [x] Images can encrypt with default or user defined key

-- [x] Images can be RGB, grayscale etc
+- [x] Images can be RGB, grayscale etc.

 ![Image Encrypt/Decrypt](images/sample.jpg)